The University Act of 1937

 Preserving the university’s character

 The final vote was merely a formality, not even registered by the media.
 The main negotiations had already taken place in 1934/35.
-A second reading was required because it was still necessary for the committee appointed by the Grand Council and chaired by Albert Oeri, a member of the Liberal Democratic Party (and editor-in-chief of the Basler Nachrichten) to take a position on three points: 1) the possibility of limiting appointments to a maximum of six years (see below); 2) the “anchoring” of the academic character of the Faculty of Theology; and 3) the residence requirement for professors.
+A second reading was required because it was still necessary for the committee appointed by the Grand Council and chaired by Albert Oeri, a member of the Liberal Democratic Party (and editor-in-chief of the Basler Nachrichten) to take a position on three points: 1) the possibility of limiting appointments to a maximum of six years (discussed below); 2) the “anchoring” of the academic character of the Faculty of Theology; and 3) the residence requirement for professors.
 A rich protocol in the Basel State Archive documents the earlier committee deliberations, showing that on 22 October 1935 discussion topics included whether and how the city could ensure that the Swiss character of what it called its own – “our” – university would be preserved.
 Ernst Thalmann – a Free Democratic member of the Grand Council, head of the city’s Oversight Committee for the university, and member of the Council of States for the canton of Basel-City – declared that even if protecting the university was doubtless necessary, “perhaps even more so now than before,” this aim did not require a paragraph in the new law.
 Fritz Hauser, a Social Democrat and member of the Governing Council, fully agreed with him.

 The main issue posed by the principles at stake arose in more specifically articulating the university’s autonomy.
 Ruck emphasized that the university, despite being subordinate to the state, stood on the “ground of self-administration” in crucial areas including outward representation, the election of university bodies, the administration of university assets, its legally guaranteed participation in faculty appointments, the acceptance of junior faculty through second dissertations (habilitations), the regulation of the curriculum, and the setting of tuition fees (i.e., college fees).
 The question was also discussed of whether the university had the right to issue regulations without the agreement – or even in defiance – of Basel authorities.
 The solution ultimately entailed including a compromise in the law regulating such details.